aws-samples/aws-modernization-with-gremlin/content/10_prerequisites/aws_event/_index.md

 ---

 To complete this workshop, you are provided with an AWS account via the AWS Event Engine service.
-A 12-digit hash will be provided to you by event staff - this is your unique access code. eg: `e8476543c00e`
+A team hash will be provided to you by event staff.

 {{% notice warning %}}
 If you are currently logged in to an AWS Account, you can logout using this [link](https://console.aws.amazon.com/console/logout!doLogout)